 Queen Mary welcomes teaching staff within the framework of an Erasmus+ International Credit Mobility Programme (ICM) inter-institutional agreement signed with a partner institution in one of the participating Partner Countries beyond Europe.
-We are pleased to welcome international colleagues for 5-day visits, requiring a minimum of 8 hours of teaching.

 Staff interested in teaching at Queen Mary from an Erasmus+ ICM Programme partner institution should contact their home institution’s International Office to check if their subject area and the terms of the agreement allow for a teaching visit to occur and what funding is available.
 If a teaching visit is possible, staff apply first to their home academic department or International Office, following internal selection procedures.

 (In parallel, an interested staff member may also be in communication with a relevant academic counterpart at Queen Mary if a relationship already exists to gauge interest in a teaching mobility proposal.)

 Staff who are approved/selected by their home institution should be nominated by their (Erasmus+) Coordinator to the Global Opportunities Office (GO Office) at firstname.lastname@example.org.
 Nominated staff will be sent a link to complete an online application, which will ask for details regarding their proposed teaching activity as well as their CV and a scan of their passport.
 The GO Office will then liaise with the relevant academic department within Queen Mary in a first instance to assess if the visit can be approved both in terms of content and timing.
 The member of staff will receive a reply from the GO Office within a few weeks with the outcome of their application.